neutrons/data_workflow/docs/developer/instruction/build.rst

 .. code-block:: shell

-   make create/conda # or "make create/mamba" for mamba, to create the webmon conda environment make all  # create: python packages for dasmon, webmon, and workflow; fake SNS data; self-signed SSL certificates make localdev/up  # build all the services
+   make all  # create: python packages for dasmon, webmon, and workflow; fake SNS data; self-signed SSL certificates make localdev/up  # build all the services